-As I mentioned in my last article that it is quite confusing for the beginners to understand what is the difference between
+As I mentioned in my last article that it is quite confusing for beginners to understand what is the difference between

-variables in a class, so in this article, we'll discuss about them in detail, and some other functionalities of the class and objects.
+variables in a class, so in this article, we'll discuss them in detail, and some other functionalities of the class and objects.
 We'll also see how to implement

 constructors in ES6 classes and how it became just syntactic sugar after the release of ES10.
 Also, We'll see how we can implement getters and setters using